besv16/Filter/README.md

 # Filter

 This is the Filter project repository.

-Oh yeah!
+# Authors

+Beatrice Svensson
+Gabriel Aanesen